Itching (Pruritus)

 What to limit or cut out to avoid making it worse

-Refined sugars and processed carbohydrates promote systemic inflammation by increasing pro-inflammatory cytokines and advanced glycation end products (AGEs).
-This heightened inflammatory state can worsen eczema flares and general skin irritation.
+Refined sugars and processed foods promote systemic inflammation through elevated blood glucose and production of advanced glycation end-products (AGEs) that damage skin tissue.
+This inflammatory state can exacerbate eczema flares and other inflammatory skin conditions causing itching.

 Top 7 Supplements For Itching (Pruritus)